 All the art of living lies in a fine mingling of letting go and holding on.

-If the thought of setting a list of goals on Jan 1st feels rigid, intimidating, or arbitrary to you, you’re not alone.
+But, if the thought of committing to one. more. thing. on Jan 1st feels rigid, overwhelming, or arbitrary to you, we’ve got great news:

-If you’re looking for a gentler, more realistic alternative to the resolution grind…
+If you’re looking for a gentle alternative to the resolution grind…

 Why not make a list of UN-resolutions instead?

-Read on for 10 things to consider letting go of this year:
+Read on for 10 things you might want to let go of this year: